ploth/Generation-of-Training-Data-for-Deep-Learning/README.md

 # Generation of Training Data for Deep Learning

-This repository aims to give an overview of different techniques for the generation of training data for deep learning procedures.
+The idea is to train deep neural networks with synthetic data in addition to regular training sets to improve the net performance.
+This repository aims to give an overview of different techniques which can be useful for generating training data.

 Inspired by the [3D-Machine-Learning overview by timzhang642](https://github.com/timzhang642/3D-Machine-Learning#material_synthesis),